lambduli/resin/README.md

                           ⊢ ¬A .
 ```

-The grammar is quite simple.
+The syntax is quite simple.
 A file is split in three parts:

 - `constants`—so that you don't have to write `zero()` and so on,